oplS17projects/procedural-music/readme-libraries.md

 This project depends on the following libraries:

-rtmidi: a racket wrapper for the RtMidi library
+rtmidi: a racket wrapper for the RtMidi library, which can be found [here](http://docs.racket-lang.org/rtmidi/index.html)

-RtMidi: a c++ library for interacting with midi devices
+RtMidi: a c++ library for interacting with midi devices, rtmidi depends on version 2.1.0, which can be found [here](http://www.music.mcgill.ca/~gary/rtmidi/release/)

-midi-readwrite: a racket library for accessing midi data and files
+midi-readwrite: a racket library for accessing midi data and files, which can be found [here](https://docs.racket-lang.org/midi/index.html)

 Installing and configuring the 3rd party libraries for this project is not quite straight forward.